 And of course, we sent a few celebratory GIFs to the public stream to give ourselves a pat on the back for doing such a stellar job.

-If you’re thinking about expanding your team and hiring a remote employee, there are a lot of things you need to consider first.
+If you’re thinking about hiring a remote employee and building a remote team, there are a lot of things you need to consider first.

 But there are a lot of tools and people out there to help you get on the right track.
 And the overall incentives are definitely worth it.